-HMRC - OT05820 - PRT: Terminal Background
+HMRC - OT05820 - PRT: Terminal Liftings - Background

 There are many instances in the UK or on the UK Continental Shelf where oil from different fields is blended, be it on a platform, in a pipeline system, or at an onshore terminal.
 At some point this blended stream will be loaded on to tankers (or more rarely pipeline delivered) and sold by the producers as a single standardised product.
 These blends can range from the large widely traded ones such as Forties and Brent down to two-field blends with one or two cargoes loading per chargeable period.